vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Version 0.6.0

+* Issue #32: Fix mime type of the exported files.
+On Android 13 this bug lead to exports with a `.txt` extension.

 * Add a clear button to every field in the QSO form.
 That's necessary because we persist the forms content now (Issue #21).